scottbale/noted/dingo.md

 * M.2 (aka Next Gen Form Factor (NGFF)) - spec for internally mounted expansion cards.
 Replaces mSATA.
 Until I enabled AHCI, my laptop's SSD drive registered as an "M.2 PCIe" SSD (and not an M.2 SATA device).
 Supports both NVMe and (legacy) AHCI as logical device interfaces.
-* SATA (Serial ATA (AT Attachment)) - computer bus interface, connects host bust adapters to storage devices.
+* SATA (Serial ATA (AT Attachment)) - computer bus interface, connects host bus adapters to storage devices.
 * AHCI (Advanced Host Controller Interface) - open host controller interface, by Intel, de facto standard.
 If not enabled by the motherboard and chipset, SATA controllers may not provide the full